AMReX-Combustion/PeleLM/Docs/source/Introduction.rst

     F(T) = 1 + \frac{\pi^{(3/2)}}{2} \sqrt{\frac{\epsilon/k_B}{T} } + \Big( \frac{\pi^2}{4} +2 \Big) \Big( \frac{\epsilon/k_B}{T} \Big) + \pi^{(3/2)}\Big( \frac{\epsilon/k_B}{T} \Big)^{(3/2)}

-The pure species and mixture transport properties are evaluated with EGLib functions, which are linked directly into \pelelm.
+The pure species and mixture transport properties are evaluated with EGLib functions, which are linked directly into `PeleLM`.
 EGLib requires as input polynomial fits of the logarithm of each quantity versus the logarithm of the temperature.

 .. math::